vatpac-technology/sops/docs/controller-skills/coordination.md

 !!! note
     It is important to remember that this coordination is still a negotiation.
 You are free to reject any proposition that doesn't work for you and your traffic picture.
 And if there is a particular restriction to nominate, it is always best to take the aircraft on frequency.

-## Rules
-### General
-Coordination must be done on a **point-to-point** basis.
-Meaning, you can only coordinate with the sector which the aircraft is coming from, or going to, no skipping!
-This is important to remember, for example, if you are controlling ELW, and you would like to pass an amended route to someone on the ground at YMML.
-Whilst that may be no issue for ELW, ML SMC and ML ADC, it might not work for ML APP.
-ML APP would be the sector which the aircraft is coming from, so ELW must talk to them, and it is the responsibility of ML APP to work backwards down the line on a point-to-point basis.

-Ensure no coordination is ambiguous in its meaning.
-Not all coordination can be straight out of the phraseology books, and the reality is, not everyone controlling the airspace is going to be 100% proficient and by the books.
-When using "plain english", ensure there is no ambiguity, and the message is fully understood by both parties.
-### ENR/TCU -> Class D TWR
-Heads-up coordinate arrivals/overfliers prior to **5 mins** from the boundary.
-#### Format
-- *"via (Route/Procedure)"*
-- Callsign
-- Level (if not Standard Assignable)
-- Runway (if not active runway)

-### Class D TWR -> ENR/TCU
-Voice coordinate 'Next' call **within 2 minutes of takeoff** for all CTA departures.
-#### Format
-- *"Next"*
-- Callsign
-- Level (if not Standard Assignable)

-### Radar TWR -> TCU
-Voice coordinate 'Next' call **within 2 minutes of takeoff** unless overridden by local Auto Release rules.

-#### Format
-- *"Next"*
-- Callsign
-- Runway

-If Auto Release is suspended by the TCU controller, respond by advising of any aircraft with a takeoff clearance.

-!!! phraseology
-    <span class="hotline">**TCU** -> **ADC**</span>: "Cancel auto release until time 45"
-    <span class="hotline">**ADC** -> **TCU**</span>: "Cancel auto release until time 45, QLK108D released"
-    <span class="hotline">**TCU** -> **ADC**</span>: "QLK108D"

-### TCU -> Radar TWR
-Radar TWRs will voice coordinate all departures unless permitted by local Auto Release rules.
-Respond with any lateral departure instructions (if required by SID or departure procedure) and any additional vertical restrictions, or "unrestricted".

-If due to weather, overflying aircraft, runway config changes, etc. Auto Release needs to be cancelled, advise this to the ADC controller.
-They will respond with any aircraft who have a takeoff clearance.

-### ENR -> TCU
-**Voiceless** for aircraft landing at main airport (eg YMML in ML TCU), assigned a STAR, and standard assignable level.

-Heads-up coordinate all other aircraft by **20nm** to boundary.

-### TCU -> ENR
-**Voiceless** for aircraft assigned lower of standard assignable level or RFL, and tracking via a Procedural SID terminus.

-!!! note
-    Aircraft are *not required* to be tracking via the **SID procedure**, simply tracking via any of the terminus waypoints (Regardless of *departure airport* or *assigned SID*) is sufficient to meet the criteria for **voiceless coordination**

-Heads-up coordinate all other aircraft by the boundary.

-### ENR -> ENR
-**Voiceless**, no changes to route or CFL within **50nm** to boundary.

-!!! exception
-    Except as amended by Local Instructions.

-### To/from Oceanic/International Units

-#### Pacific Units
-For aircraft going between the following FIRs in Oceanic Airspace only:
-- YBBB
-- YMMM
-- NFFF
-- AGGG
-- ANAU
-- NZZO
-- NZCM
-- KZAK
-- NTTT
-- AYPM
-- NWWW
-- NVVV

-**Voiceless**, no changes to route or CFL within **15 mins** of boundary.

-#### Other Units
-For aircraft going to the following FIRs:
-- WAAF
-- WIIF
-- VCCF
-- VRMF
-- FIMM
-- FAJO

-Heads-up coordinate prior to **30 mins** to boundary.

-##### Format
-Coordination to **International** units shall be done in the following format:

-- *"Estimate"*
-- Callsign
-- Boundary Point
-- Estimate
-- Level
-- *"On climb"*/*"On descent*" (if applicable)

-!!! phraseology
-    <span class="coldline">**IND** -> **FIMM CTR**</span>: "Estimate, QFA63, IBMAT time 33, F360"
-    <span class="coldline">**FIMM CTR** -> **IND**</span>: "QFA63, F360"

-### OCTA Coordination
-For any aircraft transiting **to or from** Uncontrolled airspace (ie: Class G, VFR Class E), heads-up coordination is **not required**.
-However, a **5 minute** change parameter applies to any aircraft that change level, route, or taxi within **5 minutes** of the next sector's airspace.

 ## Handoffs
 Receiving a handoff means you are permitted to turn an aircraft **45 degrees left or right**, and **climb/descend it to any level** without coordination.
 Do not handoff an aircraft to another sector if a turn of 45 degrees or a change of level would cause a conflict with any of your own aircraft.
 Or alternatively, you can nominate a restriction prior to handoff.